markholloway/markholloway.github.io/_posts/2018-12-18-npa-lookup.md

 Standard formatting is represented as `NPA-NXX-XXXX`.
 In the number `415-523-8886` the NPA is 415 and the NXX is 523.
 The SLI is 8886.

-Last item to note is the reason for `NPA-NXX` is for carriers to knwo what `LATA` the NPA-NXX originates from.
+Last item to note is the reason for `NPA-NXX` is for carriers to know what `LATA` (Local Access and Transport Area) the NPA-NXX originates from.
 In telco terminology this is the `rate center` your number belongs to.
-The LATA (Local Access and Transport Area) is the geographic barrier that determines a local call from a long distance call.
-There's more to it than that, such as 911 and what `PSAP` you belong to and making sure the `ALI` database is correct, but that's a lesson for another day.
+The LATA is the invisible line that determines when your call is local or long distance.
+There's more to it than that, but I'll save the rest for another day.

-## Review the final script
+## View the completed script

 Below is the shell script `npa.sh` in its final form.